Praying in the Will of God

-Knowing how to pray in the will of God is a must for all Christians.
-Many of us spend a lot of time praying for things that may or may not be God’s will.
+Praying the will of God is a must.
+Many pray for things that may or may not be God’s will.
 It’s paramount we discover the will of God and pray accordingly.
-What’s even more amazing is how much time we pray for things that are in direct opposition to God’s will.
-Learning how to pray in God’s will results in a more powerful and effective prayer life.
+What’s even more amazing is how much time we pray for things that may be in direct opposition to God’s will.
+Learning how to pray God’s will results in a more powerful and effective prayer life.

 1. We know God loves us.
 God loves you.
 Nothing can ever thwart His love for us.
 No matter what you are going through, and no matter what you’ve done, His love for you is unwavering.
 The Word of God is “yes and amen” concerning this (2 Corinthians 1:20).
 Consider the following encouraging verses:

 - “What then shall we say to these things?
 If God is for us, who can be against us?
 He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things” (Romans 8:31-32)?

 - “Who shall separate us from the love of Christ?
 In all these things we are more than conquerors through Him who loved us.
 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come, nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord” (Romans 8:35, Romans 37-39).

 1 Peter 5:7 – “Casting all your care upon Him, for He cares for you.”